johngantner/ceg2350/Lab09/Lab09.md

 ## Part 2 Answers

 1. Getting started
-   - Command to find the PID:
+   - Command to find the PID: ps -o pid,ppid,cmd -p $$
-   - PID of "Terminal A":
+   - PID of "Terminal A": 828
-   - PID of "Terminal B":
+   - PID of "Terminal B": 951
 2. Using `./` to run `infinity` in Terminal B
-   - PID of script:
+   - PID of script: 967
-   - Command to kill script:
+   - Command to kill script: kill 967
-   - Effects of running the script:
+   - Effects of running the script: No, you cannt use Terminal B with infinity running.
+However, once I ran the kill command, I was able to use Terminal B.
 3. Using `source` to run `infinity` in Terminal B
    - PID of script:
    - Command to kill the script:
    - Effects of killing the script:
 4. Running `infinity` as a background job in Terminal B
    - Command to run script in background:
-   - Job ID of script:
+   - Job ID of script: 1
-   - PID of script:
+   - PID of script: 827
-   - Command to kill script via job id:
+   - Command to kill script via job id: kill %1
-   - Effects of exiting terminal:
+   - Effects of exiting terminal: If you close Terminal B the job will not continue running.
+Closing the terminal will end the session, which will also terminate the background job, which in this case is the infinity script.
 5. Run `infinity` in a `screen` or `tmux` session
-   - Command(s) to run `infinity` in a screen session:
+   - Command(s) to run `infinity` in a screen session: ./infinity.sh
-   - Detach from `screen` / `tmux` session:
+   - Detach from `screen` / `tmux` session: I clicked Ctrl+A followed by Ctrl+D
-   - Command to show `screen` / `tmux` sessions:
+   - Command to show `screen` / `tmux` sessions: tmux new-session -s Lab09
-   - Effects of exiting terminal:
+   - Effects of exiting terminal: If you close Terminal B, the screen session will continue running.
+The session continues even if the terminal is closed because the sessions will run independently of the terminal that started them.
-   - Command / steps to kill the `screen` / `tmux` session:
+   - Command / steps to kill the `screen` / `tmux` session: tmux kill-session -t Lab09

 ## Part 3 Answers